weaveworks-guides/weave-net-legacy/centos-simple/README.md

 ##Deploying The Client Container

 Next, create a container on your second host and connect to the webserver in the container on our first host.

-Containers return a container ID which you will capture to use further on in this example.
-On `weave-gs-02` run
+On `weave-gs-02` run:

     CONTAINER=`weave run 10.0.1.2/24 -t -i weaveworks/weave-gs-centos-bash`

-Now you attach to your docker container using the `CONTAINER` value we captured earlier, and run a curl command to connect to your hello world service.
+Attach to the docker container using the `CONTAINER` value we captured earlier, and then run a curl command to connect to your hello world service.

     docker attach $CONTAINER